Inboxer vs Shortwave

 |---|---|---|

-| AI triage (auto-categorisation) | 8 categories, ~80% auto-archive | AI labels + summaries |
+| AI triage (auto-categorisation) | 8 categories, most routine noise auto-archived | AI filters: label, archive, delete, or highlight |

 | Conversational inbox search | /ask + Cmd+K | core feature |